Dry Rigg Quarry: History

 The current Dry Rigg workings were established in 1938 by a Mr Walker of Cullingworth, and the expansion of the quarry absorbed the former Combs Thorn Quarry, which was located to the west of Dry Rigg.
 Earlier workings are shown on mapping from 1909, when several quarries which are now defunct, also appear.
 Combs Quarry was started in the 18th century, but by 1880, quarrying had ceased, however, Dry Rigg was opened in 1938 to provide an "insatiable demand for aggregate".
 Initially, Dry Rigg supplied flagstone to the towns and cities across Northern England, though most was used locally around the area.
 The site is 3 km south of Horton-in-Ribblesdale, and 5 mi north of Settle.

-The gritstone (greywacke) produced at Dry Rigg is known as being nationally important for its skid-resistant properties in road building, with Dry Rigg being one of 15 sites in England and Wales that can produce stone to a high PSV (Polished Stone Value - PSV is the measure of how skid-resistant the stone is).
+The gritstone (greywacke) produced at Dry Rigg is known as being nationally important for its skid-resistant properties in road building, with Dry Rigg being one of 15 sites in England and Wales that can produce stone to a high PSV.
+(Note: Polished Stone Value - PSV is the measure of how skid-resistant the stone is.)
 The stone worked at Dry Rigg is part of the Horton Formation, a gritstone laid down in the Silurian period, and typically rates at 65 in its PSV.
 Previous uses of stone from the Combs Thorn (Dry Rigg) quarry area was as a flagstone, with the area being noted for its "blue flag and slate stones".
 The abundance of this rock led to a proposal to construct a canal between Settle and Lancaster in 1774, though this did not come to fruition.
 Dry Rigg is one of four quarries in the Yorkshire Dales National Park that produces High Specification Aggregate (HSA), the others being Horton Quarry, Ingleton Quarry, and Arcow Quarry, the last of which is located close to Dry Rigg.